A Scause for Applause: Plot

 The town of South Park discontinues using their "What would Jesus do?" bracelets after learning that traces of performance-enhancing drugs and other illicit substances were found on the Shroud of Turin, leading to the conclusion that Jesus did not suffer for humanity's sins or perform miracles of his own ability, but was merely under the influence of drugs.
 Stan Marsh, however, controversially refuses to take off his bracelet because he simply likes it and has had it for some time.
 Though he draws criticism, he also inspires a movement called "Stanground" whose adherents wear bracelets to express nonconformity, independence of thought and authenticity.
 The movement becomes so popular that Stan becomes a celebrity, and appears in a Nike commercial.

 However, Stan is subsequently accused by French scientists of having removed his bracelet and gluing it back together.
 Though scientific tests confirm this, Stan continues to deny the allegation, labeling the matter a "witchhunt".
 When Stan goes to the lead French scientist's house to search for evidence to discredit him, he runs into Jesus, who is there for the same reason.
 Agreeing that the accusations against them distract the public from more relevant issues, such as the plight of farmers in Belarus, the two decide to raise awareness of that problem by going to the P.F.
 Pityef Bracelet Factory, where they learn, in a sequence featuring rhyme and animation in the style of Dr. Seuss, that such bracelets are called scauses.
 Orange ones are made for the Belarus campaign, which becomes the number one concern among the public.

-Despite the scauses, the Belarusian farmers are slaughtered by their government.
+Despite the scauses, the Belarusian farmers are slaughtered by their government (Jesus' attempt to help fails when he is distracted by a news interview, particularly the reporter questioning if his help isn't just an effort to distract the public from his scandal).
 The public trades in their now-obsolete orange scauses for more timely ones, and after having profited from South Park consumers' money, P.F.
 Pityef, the scause manufacturer, leaves town.
-After Jesus and Stan realize they were duped by the factory, Jesus consumes some human growth hormone, and transforms into a monstrous, muscle-bound version of himself.
-He destroys the P.F.
-Pityef Bracelet Factory, and kills P.F.
-Pityef by sending him through one of his machines.
+After Jesus and Stan realize they were duped by the factory, Jesus consumes enough human growth hormone to transform into a monstrous, muscle-bound version of himself.
+He then marches to and destroys the Pityef Bracelet Factory, killing Pityef himself by sending him through one of his own machines, culminating in him blowing up the factory itself when Pityef's remains severely clog up the grinder.
 After returning to normal, Jesus tells the public that causes should not be expressed on one's wrists.
 Instead, he says, they should be expressed on T-shirts: revealing his shirt which reads, "Free Pussy Riot".